 What is a 401k?
 How much should you have saved in your emergency fund?
 What is a credit score?

-We’ve compiled the top 5 financial planning questions everyone should know the answers to:
+We’ve compiled the top 5 financial planning questions — and answers — everyone should know to plan for a strong financial future.

 What is a 401(k)?

-Many plans offer matching funds- the most common being 3% of your salary.
+Many plans offer matching funds — the most common being 3% of your salary.
 For example, if you put in 3% of your $45,000 salary, or $1,350, your employer will put another $1,350 into your 401(k).
 There are no restrictions as to how much you can put in your account, but your company won’t contribute more than 3%.
-The rules for matching funds can vary across the board, so be sure to confirm with your employer the specific rules for you account.
+The rules for matching funds can vary across the board, so be sure to confirm with your employer the specific rules for your account.

 What is a credit score?